Search Engine Optimisation

 What is Search Engine Optimisation (SEO)

-What is SEOLets start with the basics; What is search engine optimisation and do you need it?
+Lets start with the basics; What is search engine optimisation and do you need it?

 Basically search engine optimization is the process of increasing the visibility of your website within search engine's results and invariably, yes you do need it.
 No matter what type of website you have you want people to be able to easily find it, if your website is used as a promotional tool or you engage in commerce through your website then its vital.
 With over15 billion web sites being indexed by search engines (and growing daily) and over one billion people worldwide with access to the internet it is becoming vital to your business that your site is listed prominantly in search engines.